Robotic-Brain/auto-sendmail/README.md

 Simply run sender.sh as a cronjob

-The programm loops over every file in `./tasks/taskname/` and sends the specified emails.
+The programm loops over every file in `./tasks/<taskname>/` and sends the specified emails.

 A Randomisation factor of up to 20 minutes in the past is applied to the Send-Date

+Emails are sourced shell scripts which should echo the actual SMTP mail on STDOUT

 # Filename Format
 `<WEEKDAY>_<HOUR>_<MINUTE>_<DESCRIPTION>`